pbreheny/plmmr/README.md

   - `check_size` is a development branch where I am re-thinking how data are saved/return, so that object size is manageable.

-  - `choose_k` is a development branch where I am thinking about how to choose the tuning parameter for truncated singular value decomposition.

   - `fam_lmm` is a development branch where I am thinking about how the framework `plmm()` uses for analyzing relationships can be used in contexts where penalization is not necessary.
 Example: family-based data which are not high-dimensional.

   - `setup-lambda` is a development branch where we are resolving a bug in `setup_lambda`.
 Stay tuned for updates on this.